 - Getting schistosomiasis from swimming in the Nile, but hey – it is now a good story and I’m all healed!
 Dan also got a dose of antibiotics from his doctor as he said it was likely he had it as well (just didn’t have any symptoms).

 We loved every moment of our time in Egypt (every single sweaty moment haha)!
 It was my second time travelling with Intrepid and Dan’s first time and we would 110% book with them again.
 Ahmed was an incredible tour guide and the Egyptian sights and history was just as magical as we’d always imagined.
-Visiting Egypt was so many ticks off of our bucket lists and I’m so glad that we travelled with on the Egypt Adventure Intrepid Tour .
+Visiting Egypt was so many ticks off of our bucket lists and I’m so glad that we travelled with Intrepid on their Egypt Adventure Intrepid Tour.

 If you’re interested in finding out more about the tour you can do so on Intrepid’s website: Egypt Adventure Intrepid Tour